More than just a fall favorite, you can enjoy this savory pumpkin and sweet potato soup all winter long!

 Why you’ll love this soup

-- One serving provides over 200% DV of Vitamin A.
+- One serving provides over 200% of the daily value of Vitamin A.

-- It pairs amazingly well with a vegan grilled cheese or a grilled hummus and veggie sandwich.
+- It pairs amazingly well with a grilled cheese sandwich or salad with roasted vegetables.

-- A delicious savory way to use the leftover can of pumpkin.
+- It's a delicious, savory way to use a leftover can of pumpkin.

-Pumpkin.
+- Pumpkin.
 What would a fall recipe be without pumpkin!
-I make life easy and use a canned puree, but if you have the whole fruit available, you can always use that instead!
+I make life easy and canned pumpkin puree, but if you have the whole fruit available, you can always use that instead!
 See below for directions on how to use raw pumpkin in this soup.

-Vegetable broth: You can use any vegetable broth or vegan no-chicken broth to make this soup.
+- Vegetable broth: You can use any vegetable broth or chicken broth for this pumpkin soup recipe.
 My favorite store-bought broth is the better than bouillon vegetable base.
 You can also easily make your own vegetable broth from scraps to use for this recipe!

 Equipment you’ll need